- Admissions & Aid

 For more information or to register for classes, please contact Hope Matles at 215-635-7300 x172 or at [email protected].

+Minimum class size required to run each course.
+Full tuition payment is due upon registration prior to the start of the first class.
+If a cancellation is received at least two days before the course begins, 100% of tuition will be refunded.
 All online classes are recorded.
-A link to the recording will be sent to all registrants and is available for a limited time.
+A link to the recording will be sent to all registrants and is available for a limited period of time.